BACK

 How To Use Late Fees Effectively

 Every landlord has encountered tenants who don’t make paying rent on time a priority.
 Usually, a late fee will be implemented to act as a threat, not an actual debt.
 Since it’s a threat, the tenant often won’t pay the late fee.
 And once they’ve managed to avoid the late fee the first time, they may take advantage of your leniency in the future.
-This can result in a higher rental delinquency rate by the end of your lease terms.
+Even one late payment or other real estate contract breach can start this cycle and result in a higher rental delinquency rate by the end of your lease terms.

-Prioritizing the collection of late fees is imperative to decrease late payments.
+Prioritizing the collection of late fees is imperative to decrease late payments and generally enforce your real estate contracts.
 Fortunately, there are steps landlords can take to ensure the late fee is collected with the late rent, and, in turn, to decrease the amount of rent outstanding each month.

 Reasons Why Rent Should Be Paid on Time